-• learning environment across all program options. • The program should describe how efforts described in response to AS 3.0.1 , provide a supportive and inclusive learning environment.
-What does the learning environment look like as a result of the efforts discussed in AS 3.0.1 ?
+3.0.2: The program explains how these efforts provide a supportive and inclusive learning environment.
+Narrative explains how these efforts provide a supportive and inclusive learning environment across all program options. • Include relevant written policies (if applicable).
+Use subheadings to clearly address each component of the standard.
+Each program option should be explicitly addressed in response to each standard.
+This discussion should demonstrate that attention to diversity and difference is a high priority.
+The program should describe how efforts described in response to AS 3.0.1, provide a supportive and inclusive learning environment.
+What does the learning environment look like as a result of the efforts discussed in AS 3.0.1?
 What is the impact?
 Describe the setting/culture as a result of programmatic diversity-centered efforts.
 The discussion expands beyond demographic and statistical diversity; however, it may be supported by data.
-The program may discuss a variety of dimensions of diversity and their intersectionality per EP 3.0 , however, programs do not need to discuss every dimension of diversity.
-Include relevant policies.
+The program may discuss a variety of dimensions of diversity and their intersectionality per EP 3.0, however, programs do not need to discuss every dimension of diversity.
+It is helpful to think of the diversity standards as interconnected using a What, So What, and Now What? model.
+AS 3.0.1 identifies what the program is currently doing to prioritize diversity efforts in the implicit curriculum (What?); AS 3.0.2 identifies the impact of those diversity implicit curriculum efforts (So What?); and AS 3.0.3 identifies what the program will DRAFT AT BENCHMARK 1 COMPLIANCE AT BENCHMARK 2 and 3 • impact of those diversity implicit curriculum efforts (So What?); and AS 3.0.3 identifies what the program will do in the future to continue to prioritize diversity efforts in the implicit curriculum (Now What?).
+Include relevant written policies (if applicable).
 Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
-2 and 3 describes specific plans to continually improve the learning environment to affirm and support persons Narrative describes specific plans to continually improve the learning environment to affirm and support persons with diverse identities across all program options. • This is a discussion of the program's plans to improve attention to diversity and difference.
-Describe how the learning environment emphasizes attention to the dimensions of diversity described in EP 3.0 .
+Each program option should be explicitly addressed in 3.0.3: The program describes specific plans to continually improve the learning environment to affirm and support persons with diverse identities.
+Narrative describes specific plans to continually improve the learning environment to affirm and support persons with diverse identities across all program options. • response to each standard.
+This is a discussion of the program's plans to improve attention to diversity and difference.
+Describe how the learning environment emphasizes attention to the dimensions of diversity described in EP 3.0.
 Discuss specific plans moving forward/on the horizon.
-Programs must describe new specific plans, rather than continuing current operations only.
-Include relevant policies.
-Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
-COMPLIANCE AT BENCHMARK 3
+DRAFT AT BENCHMARK 2 COMPLIANCE AT BENCHMARK 3